blondedbrick/jt-starter/README.md

 ### 1: Initialize your Jekyll project

-Ensure your Jekyll project is set up and running with the Just-the-Docs theme.

-    1.Go to your Jekyll project folder.
-    2.Open your terminal and run:
+Open your Jekyll project folder in VSCode.
+Open your terminal and run:

 `bundle install` `bundle exec jekyll serve`